OpenTSDB/opentsdb.net/docs/source/user_guide/metadata.rst

 UIDMeta
 ^^^^^^^

 Every data point stored in OpenTSDB has at least three UIDs associated with it.
 There will always be a ``metric`` and one or more tag pairs consisting of a ``tagk`` or tag name, and a ``tagv`` or tag value.
-When a new name for orne of these UIDs comes into the system, a Unique ID is assigned so that there is always a UID name and numeric identifier pair.
+When a new name for one of these UIDs comes into the system, a Unique ID is assigned so that there is always a UID name and numeric identifier pair.

 Each UID may also have a metadata entry recorded in the ``tsdb-uid`` table.
 Data available for each UID includes immutable fields such as the ``uid``, ``type``, ``name`` and ``created`` timestamp that reflects the time when the UID was first assigned.
 Additionaly some fields may be edited such as the ``description``, ``notes``, ``displayName`` and a set of ``custom`` key/value pairs to record extra information.
 For details on the fields, see the :doc:`../api_http/uid/uidmeta` endpoint.